illinois-cs241/illinois-cs241.github.io/_posts/2016-08-27-pointers-gone-wild.md

 {% endhighlight %}

 This will compile your code with some optimizations enabled, and will not include debugging information (if you use a debugger on the 'release' build, it will not be able to show you the original source code, or line numbers).
-Optimizations sometimes expose some bugs in your code that would not show up when no optimizations are enabled, but since optimizations tend to reorder your code while compiling, an optimized version of your code is not optimal for debugging.
+Optimizations sometimes expose bugs in your code that would not show up otherwise, but since optimizations tend to reorder your code while compiling, an optimized version of your code is not optimal for debugging.

 You probably don't need to worry about the different build types very much for this assignment, but the distinction will become more important on future assignments.

-To compile your code in debug mode, run `make debug` instead of `make`
+To compile your code in debug mode, run `make debug` instead of `make`.

 To run Part 1: